Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Methodology

 \subsection{Study population}

-The study's target population was students, research staff, and faculty at the selected private academic institution.
-This population was selected as the target to assess the use of LM tools in academic settings.
+The study's target population includes students, research staff, and faculty at the selected private academic institution.
+This population was selected as the target to assess the use of LLM tools in academic settings.
+Non-academic staff was not included, and membership was checked by the institutional email address.